rijumone/PHPCMS/picocms/content/flask_1.md

 ## The How

+For any web framework (rather any framework) to work, it ships with some paradigms as to how to achieve a particular goal.
+Database abstraction, for example, is handled via an ORM layer.
+There might be distinct classes for serialization, etc.
+All of this adds to the bulk of the framework.

+But Flask, you might remember is "micro" framework.
+It is light-weight.
 Flask achieves this by shipping with just the bare essentials.
 It does not include a database abstraction layer, form validation, file upload handling or authentication technologies which some other frameworks pride themselves on.
 I am looking at you, Django.

 Instead, Flask supports extensions to add such functionality as and when needed via seamless integration which is virtually indistinguishable from native support.